smaclennan/dot-emacs/sys/README.md

 This directory is an attempt to put system and Emacs version specific code in one place.

-Currently we support: Linux, QNX, BSD, and Windows.
+Currently supported: Linux, QNX, BSD, and Windows.

 We try to support GNU Emacs >= 24.
 The basic strategy is to keep up to date with the latest version and backport changes to previous releases.
-I cannot guarantee that previous releases work fully.
+We cannot guarantee that previous releases work fully.

 ## Basic variables